pingcap/docs-cn/best-practices/pd-scheduling-best-practices.md

 - `leader-schedule-limit`: Controls the concurrency of transferring leader scheduling
 - `region-schedule-limit`: Controls the concurrency of adding/deleting peer scheduling
-- `disable-replace-offline-replica`: Determines whether to disable the scheduling to take nodes offline
+- `enable-replace-offline-replica`: Determines whether to enable the scheduling to take nodes offline
-- `disable-location-replacement`: Determines whether to disable the scheduling that handles the isolation level of regions
+- `enable-location-replacement`: Determines whether to enable the scheduling that handles the isolation level of regions
 - `max-snapshot-count`: Controls the maximum concurrency of sending/receiving snapshots for each store

 ## PD scheduling in common scenarios